Kluvens/shopping/README.md

 ## TODO:
 - Implement the functionality that customers should be able to save products to their favourite list
-- Customers are able to have multiple addresses
-- Implement circuit breaker
 - Dockerize the application
+- Implement inter-communication by gRPC